On Google Mentoring

 I had to add an environment variable to a Gradle build at work, but the Gradle task I used does not support setting environment variables.

-We decided to visit the Loire Valley, but as a 100% parisian family, we do not have a car and no driving license, and we are also not very comfortable with bikes.
-I here describe the schedule we had for the small trip accross Loire Valley, as organizing everything was a bit of a challenge.
+We decided to visit the Loire Valley, but as a 100% Parisian family, we do not have a car and no driving license, and we are also not very comfortable with bikes.
+I describe here the schedule we had for the small trip across the Loire Valley, as organizing everything was a bit of a challenge.

-At work, we often need to run computation heavy workloads which involve using multi processes to distribute computations on different cores of a single machine (and also a cluster).
-When the parent process sometimes dies, its children are kept alive running and we want to ensure they also exit as fast as possible to prevent using too much resources.
+At work, we often need to run computation-heavy workloads which involve using multiple processes to distribute computations on different cores of a single machine (and also a cluster).
+When the parent process sometimes dies, its children remain alive and running.
+We want to ensure they also exit as fast as possible to prevent using too many resources.

 After upgrading to macOS Big Sur (11.2), I had to use Python 3.6 and Matplotlib 2.2.5.
 It turned out to take more time than anticipated.
 I use Pyenv to manage multiple Python versions and Homebrew as a general package manager.